afpineda/OpenSourceSimWheelESP32/doc/firmware/ErrorMessages_en.md

   In a call to `inputs::...` you are passing a GPIO pin which is not output-capable.
   Check selector, `next`, `load` and/or I2C pins in your custom firmware.

+  Another reason is passing a non-output-capable GPIO pin as parameter to the `SimpleShiftLight` constructor.

 - *Requested GPIO N can't be used as input*